 What is Cannabidiol?
 A Complete Guide to CBD

-In 2013, the world watched as a cannabis extract high in a compound called cannabidiol (CBD) successfully halted the seizure of a girl in the middle of an epileptic fit.
+In 2013, the world watched as a cannabis extract high in a compound called cannabidiol (CBD) successfully transformed a young girl once catatonic from seizure into a bright and lively child.
 That little girl was Charlotte Figi, and she was the starring figure in the pivotal CNN documentary, Weed.

 Prior to treatment with a high-CBD cannabis product, Charlotte had up to 300 seizures per week.
 After CBD?
 Her seizures dropped to just a few per month.